Skip to content

 Memory guidance shaped for scanability, day-two clarity, and operator context.

-AGH memory has two implemented scopes:
+AGH memory has three scopes:

-• global: user-wide context available across workspaces
+• global — user-wide context available across workspaces.

 File Locations

-ScopeDefault locationOverride
+ScopeDefault locationNotes

 Typical layout: